slbailey/Retrovue/docs/domain/ScheduleTemplate.md

 ## Purpose

-ScheduleTemplate represents a reusable programming template that defines daypart rules and content selection criteria.
-Templates are channel-agnostic scheduling patterns that can be assigned to any channel for specific broadcast dates via BroadcastScheduleDay.
-This is planning-time logic that defines the programming structure used by ScheduleService to generate playout schedules.
+ScheduleTemplate represents a reusable, channel-agnostic shell that defines what *types of content* should appear in a day.
+Think of this like a layout or blueprint — it includes one or more ScheduleTemplateBlocks that define constraints (e.g., "cartoons only" or "family-friendly content") but does NOT define actual content selections.
+Templates provide the structure that SchedulePlans fill with actual content choices made by operators.

 ## Persistence model